juliapampus/EDC/docs/developer/decision-records/2022-07-28-transfer-process-new-state/README.md

 The classic provision method (see `S3BucketProvisioner` or `ObjectStorageProvisioner`), despite providing `async` interface, works in a synchronous way: when the `CompletableFuture` returned by the provisioner completes, this means that the actual provisioning process completed and the `StateMachineManager` can fetch that `TransferProcess` and continue its processing.
-The `http-provisioner` works in a different way: when the `CompletableFuture` completes, this means that the provisioning has been requested, but it will be completed in the future.
+The `http-provision` works in a different way: when the `CompletableFuture` completes, this means that the provisioning has been requested, but it will be completed in the future.
 At that point the `TransferProcess` should stay in a state that would make the `StateMachineManager` ignore it, as it would be up to the external provisioner to complete the provisioning calling back the connector.